lynnlilu/lynnlilu.github.io/_pages/about.md

 News
 =====
+\[Feb.
+2020\] One paper was accepted by Chinese Journal of Computers (计算机学报).

 \[Dec.
-2018\] I received the National Scholarship for Doctoral Student at the 2019 academic year.
+2019\] I received the National Scholarship for Doctoral Student at the 2019 academic year.

 \[Nov.
 2019\] My advisor (@ Rutgers) Prof. Yingying Chen is elected as IEEE fellow of the year 2020.
 Congratulations!
 [Link](https://www.ece.rutgers.edu/news/professor-yingying-chen-elevated-ieee-fellow)